 Walk along the river in lovely Springleaf Nature Park to gorgeous Lower Seletar Reservoir with endless views over the water.

-Tips for Springleaf to Lower Seletar Reservoir
+Springleaf & Lower Seletar Reservoir Hiking Map

 Thong Soon Green

 Take Exit 1 from Springleaf MRT station and after walking straight on between some flowers, turn right before the Shell petrol station to enter Thong Soon Green.
-There are many palm trees and rain trees along with some nice wooden-look tables and a kids playground.
+There are many palm trees and rain trees along with some nice wooden-look tables and a kids’ playground.
 Head through Thong Soon Green and left towards the water.

 Springleaf Nature Park